zeerakahmed/makhzan/README.md

 - spot an error in the text
 - write a script that should be distributed with the corpus

 Start an issue on this repository or get in touch [through our website](https://matnsaz.net/en/contact).

+### Contributors

+We are grateful to our current contributors

+#### Engineering

+- Waqas Ali
+- Hassan Talat
+- Shaoor Munir
+- Muhammad Haroon

+#### Data Editing
+- Hamza Safdar
+- Akbar Zaman

+Text Contributions
+- Gurmani Center at LUMS
+- IBC Urdu
+- Al-Mawrid Institute

 ## License / Copyright